192.168.0.1

 1. Open a web browser and go to http://192.168.0.1 or 192.168.0.1 in your browser’s URL bar.

-2. A login page will appear asking you to enter your login username and password.
+2. A login page will appear, prompting you to enter your username and password.

 3. Enter the username and password in the specified fields.